Ninja-Squad/springmockk/README.md

  - the MockK defaults are used, which means that mocks created by the annotations are strict (i.e. not relaxed) by default.
 But [you can configure MockK](https://mockk.io/#settings-file) to use different defaults globally, or you can use `@MockkBean(relaxed = true)` or `@MockkBean(relaxUnitFun = true)`.
  - the created mocks can't be serializable as they can be with Mockito (AFAIK, MockK doesn't support that feature)
+ - When *spying* a bean that is then wrapped in a Spring AOP proxy (for example when using the `@Cacheable` annotation), you must stub and verify using the ultimate target of the bean, rather than the bean itself.
+Use `AopTestUtils.getUltimateTargetObject()` to get the ultimate target.

 ## Gotchas

+### Qualifier annotations

+Qualifier annotations are looked up on fields, and not on properties.
+This doesn't matter much until you use a custom qualifier annotation.
+In that case, make sure that it targets fields and not properties, or use `@field:YourQualifier` to apply it on your beans.

+### JDK proxies
 In some situations, the beans that need to be spied are JDK proxies.
 In recent versions of Java (Java 16+ AFAIK), MockK can't spy JDK proxies unless you pass the argument `--add-opens java.base/java.lang.reflect=ALL-UNNAMED` to the JVM running the tests.